<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Landlords Need to Know About the Eviction Process

-1. Non-payment or regular late payment of rent.
-Eviction for this reason is straightforward, but in some circumstances (like the pandemic), tenants have protection.
+Eviction for this reason is straightforward, but in some circumstances (such as during the pandemic), tenants have protection.
 Before their removal, tenants must be served with Pay Rent or Quit notices to start the eviction process.

-2. Violated lease agreements.
-Major infractions include running a business from the property, whether legal or not, and owning a pet without approval.
-Landlords must serve tenants with Cure or Quit notices before eviction.
+Major infractions include running a business from the property, whether legally or not, and owning a pet without approval.
+Landlords must serve tenants with a Cure or Quit notice before initiating eviction proceedings.
 Cure notices give the renter the chance to change their behavior and fix the problem.
-If the tenants don't attempt to correct the situation, the landlord can serve an Unconditional Quit notice for repeated non-payments or significant lease breaches, serious damage, and illegal activity.

-3. Expiration of lease.
 After the term of the lease, landlords may not want to renew the terms for the tenants.
 If the renters remain, the eviction process can start.

 • Perform deeds out of retaliation, such as attempted tenant removal because they reported housing code violations or retribution for a tenant’s lawsuit against them for discrimination.

-• Proceed with any type of Self Help Eviction, which includes changing locks while renters are away, removing their possessions, and turning off utilities.
+• Proceed with any type of self-help eviction, which includes changing locks while renters are away, removing their possessions, and turning off utilities.

-On the other hand, tenants need to know their rights and responsibilities for a safe, healthy, and reliable home.
-Tenants should understand that eviction is a process that the landlord must follow step by step.
 If they do not, tenants have legal recourse.
 One example would be if there are mistakes in the eviction notices or if they are not served correctly.
-Before renters’ removal, the proper steps must be taken and, sometimes, repeated.
+Before the renter's removal, the proper steps must be taken, and sometimes repeated.

 In addition to paying rent on time, renters can avoid eviction scenarios by: